Grande America: Cargo

-The ship contained dozens of vehicles that were to be delivered to Brazilian importers, including 37 Porsche vehicles.
+The ship contained dozens of vehicles that were to be delivered to Brazil, including 37 Porsches.
 Four of these were Porsche's last units of the 911 GT2 RS, which went out of production in February 2019.
 The sinking led to Porsche reactivating the production line for the Porsche 911 GT2 RS, so that these four last units could be delivered to their owners in Brazil.
 The ship was also transporting dozens of Audi cars, including RS4 and RS5 models.

 Wreck

 The wreck was located by Island Pride (a vessel leased to Ocean Infinity).
 It arrived 30 March and started inspecting the wreck site using remotely operated underwater vehicles (ROVs).
 The ROVs were used to seal light leaks of oil discovered during the inspection.